t-msn/llvm-project/llvm/docs/CommandGuide/lit.rst

  Show more information about all tests, for example the entire test commandline and output.

+.. option:: -o PATH, --output PATH

+ Write test results to the provided path.

 .. option:: --no-progress-bar

  Do not use curses based progress bar.

+.. option:: --show-excluded

+ Show the names of excluded tests.

+.. option:: --show-skipped

+ Show the names of skipped tests.

 .. option:: --show-unsupported

  Show the names of unsupported tests.

+.. option:: --show-pass

+ Show the names of passed tests.

+.. option:: --show-flakypass

+ Show the names of passed with retry tests.

 .. option:: --show-xfail